PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ## Getting your fairshare value

-Your fairshare value plays a key role in determining your job wait times.
-The more jobs you run in a 30-day period the lower your fairshare value.
+Your fairshare value plays a key role in determining your job priority.
+The more jobs you or members of your group run in a given period of time the lower your fairshare value.
 The maximum value is 1.

 ```
 alias fair='echo "Fairshare: " && sshare | cut -c 84- | sort -g | uniq | tail -1'